braindynamicslab/dyneusr/README.md

 	cd dyneusr

-Next, install the required dependencies:
+Next, to install the required dependencies, run the following command:

 	pip install -r requirements.txt

-Finally, install dyneusr as a Python module:
+Finally, to install `dyneusr` as a Python module, run the following command:

 	pip install -e .